Keeping Your Summer Risk Limited to a Sun Burn

 Summer is right around the corner (or here, depending on who you talk with!)…which means fun, sun, and likely a whole lot of pool time!
 And if you’re a college student taking some courses over the summer break, hopefully you’re able to take in some of that relaxation.
 My biggest advice, though, is while you’re enjoying your time…be careful!

-We understand fraternities and sororities will continue to host events, and although your organization’s General Liability Policy may cover a claim arising from an injury suffered as a result of the use of an “amusement-type” device at an event (for example: Slip’N Slides, mechanical bulls, jump houses, etc.), your exposure can be significant.
+We understand fraternities and sororities will continue to host events, and although your organization’s General Liability Policy may cover a claim arising from an injury suffered as a result of the use of an “amusement-type” device at an event (for example: Slip’N Slides, mechanical bulls, jump houses, etc.), your exposure to risk can be significant.

 While I’m definitely not trying to put a damper on fun summer plans, we do strongly discourage the use of these devices, and we will support you if you choose to take a stand against their use.